suruleredotdev/suruleredotdev.github.io/_posts/2020-08-16-naira-stablecoins.md

 This is a big issue in the crypto space in general, and the sophistication of blockchain technology can only be justified if there’s considerable gain in value or convenience with their use.
 In the ICO-boom of 2017, many companies staked their valuations on the eventual utility of the tokens they’re based on and we’re yet to see much of that value being realized.

 Existing startups could benefit from integrating with these coins to reduce internal processing costs that come from integrating with archaic financial infrastructure that currently exists, and  should focus on leveraging NGNT or ABCD’s programmability to build new systems, or reinforce their existing ones since they no longer have to be encumbered by slow processing times with banks.
 But the organizations that champion these coins are left with the challenge of encouraging developers to come to build on their platform instead of their competitor’s – they’ll have to significantly ramp up their Developer Relations practices and compete to gain the most mindshare.

+Blockchain consultancies like [Consensys](https://consensys.net/) have done a really good job developing software solutions to making running blockchain easier, and offering good developer relations and support.
+But many scaling challenges remain and the underlying technology hasn't quite justified itself for all the usecases it's being posited for.
+Alongside this, they are mainly focused on institutional customers and big companies and private blockchains, which is contradictory to the ethos of blockchain as a decentralizing force – it doesn't matter if the data is decentralized if control over it is not.
+These are issues that could be solved with better incentive and organization design and, there is also an opportunity to bring in a wide variety of systems knowledge, ranging from economic to ecological points-of-view, that could help ecosystems to converge on more robust models and adapt to new network conditions better.

 <div class="annotation f6 pb0">
   <div class="annotation-body pl3">